- Is the stack of unopened bills and threats from collection agencies getting taller each day?

 Sometimes financial troubles may be caused by a clearly identifiable event, like a recent divorce or the loss of a spouse, partner or job.
 Other times, financial problems may be related to larger patterns or personal issues which are helpful to understand.
 Some people feel out of control, not only financially but in other areas of life, as well.

-Areas where we can help include budgeting, financial planning, debt management programs and free unlimited access to web-based financial resources.
+Areas where we can help include budgeting, financial planning, debt management programs and free unlimited access to web-based financial resources—log into your Member Website to access these resources.